lilyhgxiao/PetLabs/README.md

 # User Views
 - To login as an user, type in ‘user’ for username and ‘user’ for password and click the ‘Log in’ button.
+- You may also sign up with a new username.
+Usernames must be unique, so an existing username will not work.
 - You should now enter the user dashboard page.
 Here the user can choose a pet to interact with, and use the side menu to access store to buy items, setting to change personal information, or access help menu to open a manual.
+- You can also access the Create Pet view from the user dashboard page with the "Add New" component.

+# Creating a Pet
+- You can create a pet if you have enough gold.
+Each pet type costs a different amount of gold in order to acquire it.
+- You can see all of the choices for pet types.
+Click on one to select it.
+- To see the selected pet type, it will appear at the top.
+- Enter a name to create the pet.

 # Interacting With Pets
 - To interact with a specific pet, click on one of the available pets from user dashboard page.
 You will be redirected to user pet care view.